JungHoonGhae/privateGPT/README.md

 > Enter a query:
 ```

 Hit enter.
 You'll need to wait 20-30 seconds (depending on your machine) while the LLM model consumes the prompt and prepares the answer.
-Once done, it will print the answer and the 4 sources it used as context from your documents; you can then ask another question without re-running the script, just wait for the prompt again.
+Once done, it will print the answer and the four sources it used as context from your documents.; you can then ask another question without re-running the script, just wait for the prompt again.

 Note: you could turn off your internet connection, and the script inference would still work.
 No data gets out of your local environment.